 READ MORE ⇒ America’s Most Pet Friendly National Parks

-Before I went to Joshua Tree, I checked the website for their pet policies and was pleased to see that, while pets aren’t allowed on the trails or in the backcountry, they are welcome to walk all the unpaved roads.
-There are miles, and miles of dirt roads providing access to a great variety of terrain, and they get very little vehicle traffic, so exploring on foot is perfect.
-Of course, the standard courtesy rules apply of walking on a leash, and picking up after your dog.
+Before going to Joshua Tree, I checked the website for their pet policy.
+I was pleased to see that, while pets aren’t allowed on the trails or in the backcountry, they are welcome to walk all the unpaved roads.
+Joshua Tree has miles and miles of dirt roads providing access to a great variety of terrain, and they get very little vehicle traffic, so exploring on foot is perfect!

-Joshua Tree NP is one of the national parks that is pretty easy to explore without having to hike for miles on backcountry trails.
-I was able to drive down side roads, or even pull off the main road and see the rock formations, and of course the Joshua trees that make this park famous.
+Joshua Tree is one of the national parks that is pretty easy to explore without having to hike for miles on backcountry trails.
+I was able to drive down side roads, or even pull off the main road and see the rock formations and the Joshua trees that make this park famous.

-We started at the south entrance, and by mid-afternoon we were well into the north end of the park where we stopped to watch a bunch of rock climbers and soak up the sun on a beautiful day.
+We started at the south entrance, and by mid-afternoon we were well into the north end of the park.
+We stopped there to enjoy a picnic and watch a bunch of rock climbers soak up the sun on a beautiful day.
 It was a fun excursion to a place I have always wanted to see.

 About the author: I’m tickled to introduce you to my good friend, Mary!
-She’s a photographer and the author of Tales From The Back Road, a blog about “art, traveling, and livin’ the life.”
-She and her husband, Al, are both talented artists, and they travel full-time in an RV with their adorable dogs, Roxy and Torrey.
+She’s a photographer, artist, and the author of Tales From The Back Road, a blog about “art, traveling, and livin’ the life.”
+She and her husband, Al, also a talented artist, travel full-time in an RV with their adorable dogs, Roxy and Torrey.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.